Digital Ocean

 System simulation processing chain GUI in KiRAT.

-The actual underwater signal processing happens in the SONAR processing chain seen below.
-The hydrophone signals can either come from real hydrophone recordings or simulated environment signals, as the SONAR processing is decoupled from the simulation process.
-Therefore, the same processing can flexibly be used with a simulated environment (running as a second KiRAT instance on another PC) or plugged to the hydrophone output during a real environment evaluation.
-The projector transmit sequences are also generated here.
+The actual underwater signal processing occurs within the SONAR processing chain shown below.
+The hydrophone signals may originate from either real hydrophone recordings or simulated environmental signals, as the SONAR processing is decoupled from the simulation process.
+Consequently, the same processing can be flexibly applied to a simulated environment (running as a second KiRAT instance on another PC) or connected to the hydrophone output during real-world evaluations.
+The projector transmit sequences are also generated within this chain.

 SONAR processing chain GUI in KiRAT.

-The hydrophone signals are correlated with the transmit sequences to generate the echogram in the SONAR operator user interface seen below.
-Both the transmit- and receive-side beamformer settings can be controlled here, among other settings such as the spread control, the scaling and the data chosen to be plotted.
+The hydrophone signals are correlated with the transmit sequences to generate the echogram displayed in the SONAR operator user interface shown below.
+Both the transmit-side and receive-side beamformer settings can be adjusted here, along with other parameters such as spread control, scaling, and the selection of data to be plotted.

 User interface of the SONAR operator.

-Due to its adaptability and accurate real-time environment state feedback, this digital ocean also allows for autonomous agent-environment interactions for the purpose of AI training, such as for the training of a Reinforcement Learning agent.
-Through dynamic responses to changed SONAR scan parametrizations, an AI agent is able to explore and conclude on the environment dynamics on its own, without the need of manual labeling.
-Therefore, it can independently learn how to adapt to its observed environment by setting the system parametrization to fulfill a wanted goal.
-For the detection and classification of rising methane gas bubbles in the water column, such a goal could be the SNR maximization of the bubble targets in the received scans.
+Due to its adaptability and accurate real-time feedback on the environmental state, this digital ocean also enables autonomous agent–environment interactions for AI training purposes, such as training a reinforcement learning agent.
+By dynamically responding to changes in SONAR scan parameters, an AI agent can independently explore and infer the environment's dynamics without the need for manual labeling.
+As a result, it can learn to adapt to its observed environment by adjusting system parameters to achieve a desired objective.
+For example, in the detection and classification of rising methane gas bubbles in the water column, such an objective could be maximizing the signal-to-noise ratio (SNR) of the bubble targets in the received scans.